INFORMATION FOR VENDORS

 The State of Montana's Department of Administration provides delegation of authority throughUniversity Procurement Services to the Director of Procurement Services.
 By institutional policy, only authorized University of Montana personnel may commit University funds for goods and services.

 The University of Montana leverages the State of Montana's Vendor List and OneStop Vendor Portal for all formal solicitations.
-Register as vendor by visiting the State of Montana's Vendor List website.
+Register as a vendor by visiting the State of Montana's Vendor List website.
 For detailed information on how to do business with State of Montana, visit the State of Montana's OneStop Vendor Information Portal.

 Competitive bids are required for most purchases exceeding $5,000.00.
 It is the obligation of the UM Procurement Office to secure timely delivery of quality goods and services at the most cost-effective price.
 The UM Procurement Office encourages competition while promoting ethical business practices.